justpy-org/justpy/docs/tutorial/custom_components.md

 The class constructor first calls the class constructor of the super class (in this case Div).
 If a class inherits from another JustPy component, you must run the `__init__` of the super class.
 It then sets the value attribute to 0 and adds two Input components, one for the tape and one for the result.
 The two Inputs are assigned to instance attributes for future reference and added to self (which is a Div and therefore other components can be added to it).
 The Inputs are also designated readonly so that the user cannot type in them.

 After the two Input elements are added to the instance, two nested loops are used to add the calculator buttons based on the layout list which is a list of lists.
-Each list each represents a line of buttons.
-Each button is assigned the same click event handler, `self.calculator_click` which is a static method of the Calculator class (we could have defined the event handler inside the __init_ function instead).
+Each child list represents a line of buttons.
+Each button is assigned the same click event handler, `self.calculator_click` which is a static method of the Calculator class (we could have defined the event handler inside the `__init__ `function instead).
 We also assign to the button `calc` attribute a reference to the Calculator instance of which the button is part of.
 This is used in the click event handler to set the value of the Calculator instance.

 In this example, for the sake of brevity, we implemented a very simple state machine for the calculator, and it is not perfect (for example, it does not handle 0 in front of a number).
 But for our purposes, it will do.
 The state machine is inside the click event handler.
 All buttons on the calculator use the same event handler but it differentiates between the buttons based on `self.text` which is unique for each button.